Trendyol/gurubu/README.md

 We welcome and appreciate contributions from the community.
 Whether it's reporting issues, suggesting improvements, or submitting code, your help is valuable.
 Thank you for being a part of our project!

+### External License

+This project uses DiceBear for avatar generation.
+DiceBear is licensed under the MIT License.